Nelson top 10 things to do & see

 5. Enjoy local cider, craft beer and wine

 The Nelson Tasman region is a celebrated hop growing area with numerous small breweries, so you can look forward to an impressive range of delicious local craft beers.
-Or follow the Nelson wine trail to visit some of the finest Nelson wineries.
+Or follow the Nelson wine trail to visit some of the finest Nelson wineries and cellar doors.
 Here you can taste some of the region's award-winning wines, including chardonnay, sauvignon blanc, riesling and pinot noir.

-Essentially a multi-day loop around the Nelson Tasman region, the Great Taste Trail includes off-road and country road cycling through spectacular scenery and attractive towns.
-Along the way you'll discover vineyards, boutique breweries, eateries, art galleries and more.
-Bike hire and shuttle services make it easy to explore as much of the trail as you want.
+Essentially a multi-day loop around the Nelson Tasman region, Tasman’s Great Taste Trail is a scenic urban and coastal cycle route that takes you on a spectacular journey of discovery.
+Along the way you'll find vineyards, boutique breweries, eateries and art galleries in some of the most picturesque settings imaginable.
+Bike hire and shuttle services make it easy to explore as much or as little of the trail as you want.

 7. Visit art and heritage museums

 The Suter Art Gallery is one of the top Nelson attractions.
 It showcases local and international works from the last 200 years, including ceramics.
+For art in the outdoors, hire a bike or vintage scooter and explore the City Mural Trail.
 To learn about the region's fascinating history, head to Founders Heritage Park or the Nelson Provincial Museum.
 You'll also find small galleries dotted throughout the region and several historic homes that welcome visitors.

 9. Ride gold-rated mountain biking tracks

-The Dun Mountain trail begins just 15 minutes by bike from downtown Nelson, near the popular Codgers Mountain Bike Park.
-It climbs an old railway route to spectacular views.
+The Coppermine trail begins just 15 minutes by bike from downtown Nelson and is one of the most accessible alpine mountain bike rides in New Zealand.
+Located near the popular Codgers Mountain Bike Park, it climbs an old railway route to spectacular views.
 From there, experienced riders can follow a challenging downhill back to the city.
 Others can return the same way they came up.
 Either way, it's a truly great ride.

 10. Unwind at Mapua Wharf

 Once an apple store and shipping wharf, Mapua Wharf is a thriving hub of art and hospitality.
 Here, beside the beautiful Waimea Estuary, you'll discover cafés, restaurants, bars, small artisan shops, a microbrewery and a bike hire company.
-The Mapua Ferry crosses to Rabbit Island carrying day trippers and cyclists on the coastal trail to and from Nelson.
+The Mapua Ferry crosses to Rabbit Island carrying day trippers and cyclists on the coastal trail to and from Nelson, but the wharf can also be reached by car via Mapua township.